FlexDoc/XML - XSDDoc - FAQ

 Formatting annotations with XHTML

-Using XHTML you can enrich your XML schema annotations with all sorts of things:- text formatting: font, size, bold, italic, color, etc.
+Using XHTML you can enrich your XML schema annotations with all sorts of things: All of that will be rendered and appear in both HTML and RTF documentation output.

 What is XHTML?